dubidub/blog/_posts/2020-03-30-a-review-of-accessible-education-resources-in-taipei-city.md

 This part focuses on answering the question asked in the beginning of the study with the findings from previous parts: to single out the traffic nodes and edges that are in the greatest need of improvement.

-5. Wishlist: solving the famous Travelling Salesman Problem

-It is hard to resist the temptation to crack into the famous unsolvable algorithm problems when you got a graph in hand.
-This study wishes to start the tryout and see how it goes.

 ## STUDY AREA